mo7morad/My_Apple-Developer-Academy_Journey/README.md

 ## 📚 Challenge Summaries

 ### [Challenge 0 — PrimeShift](./AppleAcademy-Ch0-PrimeShift)
-Was the first challenge I completed (INDIVIDUAL).
+Was the first challenge I completed this individual challenge.
 The app was from my choice, and I chose to create this to help me maintain my manual motorcycle maintenance checkups, for each part, also log my learning journey, of how to ride a manual motorcycle.

 **Key views:** `NavigationStack` › `List` › `HStack` › `Image` + `Text`